am-impact/amcommand/README.md

 ## Changelog

+### v0.7

+- Ability to open commands with URLs in a new window, if you hold down the CTRL or Command key when executing a command.
+- New command: Delete user.
+Return a list of users other than your own.
+- New command: Edit user.
+- User commands added, which are only available if the user has the right to edit users.
+- New command: Duplicate entry.
+If you are editing an (non Single section) entry, you have the command duplicate entry available.
+- New command: Delete entries.
+Quickly delete an entry from a section of choice (with confirmation).
+- The command 'Delete entries' has been renamed to 'Delete all entries' and is now only available to admins.
+- The command 'Settings: New...' command set type has been amended.
+- Added 'Assets', 'Image Transforms', 'Locales' and 'Plugins' to the settings commands.
+- Moved new command logic to new services.

 ### v0.6.1

 - If a scrollbar is shown in the list of commands, keep the current focused item visible by auto scroll while navigating with the arrow keys.